Choosing an accountant can be a bewildering process. Here are our thoughts, which we’ve tried to make as objective as possible:

 Is this price fixed, or merely indicative?
 If indicative, what are the hourly rates?

-If it is fully inclusive, you will probably find that major additional items, eg tax investigations, are charged separately, in which case you need to ask about the rates applicable and the availability of insurance.
+If it is fully inclusive, you will probably find that major additional items, eg tax enquiries, are charged separately, in which case you need to ask about the rates applicable and the availability of insurance.

 Ask about payment terms – is a monthly payment available, or is it pay annually?
 What does the accountant prefer?
 What do you prefer?